digital-asset/daml/daml-lf/spec/daml-lf-1.rst

        | 'to_any_exception' @τ e                    -- ExpToAnyException: Turn a concrete exception into an 'AnyException' [Daml-LF ≥ 1.14]
        | 'from_any_exception' @τ e                  -- ExpFromAnyException: Extract a concrete exception from an 'AnyException' [Daml-LF ≥ 1.14]
        | 'to_interface' @τ₁ @τ₂ e                   -- ExpToInterface: Turn a template value into an interface value [Daml-LF ≥ 1.dev]
-       | 'from_interface' @τ₁ @τ₂ e                 -- ExpFromInterface: Turn an interface value back into a template value [Daml-LF ≥ 1.dev]
+       | 'from_interface' @τ₁ @τ₂ e                 -- ExpFromInterface: Turn an interface value back into a template value (returns optional) [Daml-LF ≥ 1.dev]
+       | 'unsafe_from_interface'  @τ₁ @τ₂ e₁ e₂     -- ExpUnsafeFromInterface: Turn an interface value back into a template value (throws fatal error) [Daml-LF ≥ 1.dev]
        | 'call_interface' @τ f e                    -- ExpCallInterface: Call a method on an interface value [Daml-LF ≥ 1.dev]
        | 'to_required_interface'  @τ₁ @τ₂ e         -- ExpToRequiredInterface: Upcast an interface value to an interface it requires [Daml-LF ≥ 1.dev]
-       | 'from_required_interface'  @τ₁ @τ₂ e       -- ExpFromRequiredInterface: Downcast an interface value to an interface that requires it [Daml-LF ≥ 1.dev]
+       | 'from_required_interface'  @τ₁ @τ₂ e       -- ExpFromRequiredInterface: Downcast an interface value to an interface that requires it (returns optional) [Daml-LF ≥ 1.dev]
+       | 'unsafe_from_required_interface'  @τ₁ @τ₂ e₁ e₂   -- ExpUnsafeFromRequiredInterface: Downcast an interface value to an interface that requires it (throws fatal error) [Daml-LF ≥ 1.dev]
        | 'interface_typerep' @τ e                   -- ExpInterfaceTyperep: Get the typerep associated with the template inside the interface value [Daml-LF ≥ 1.dev]
        | 'interface_signatory' @τ e                 -- ExpInterfaceSignatory: Get the signatories of the template inside the interface value [Daml-LF ≥ 1.dev]
        | 'interface_observer' @τ e                  -- ExpInterfaceObserver: Get the observers of the template inside the interface value [Daml-LF ≥ 1.dev]